Table of contents

 This flexible, fast, and fair process is where lending is heading.

-• 80% of the European SMEs want access to payments, foreign exchange (FX), accounts, cards and more, directly through their business software platforms.
+• 80% of the European SMBs want access to payments, foreign exchange (FX), accounts, cards and more, directly through their business software platforms.
 Only 44% think traditional banks can effectively meet their financial needs.
 (Airwallex)

 • Many UK banks already fully automate loans up to US$100,000.
 (Deloitte)